-- Climate issues are integrated into Cathay's ESG Management system and are systematically addressed for each investment. - Climate-related indicators are monitored every year through the reporting campaign.
-As of 2022, 17% of Mid Cap II portfolio companies that responded have measured their carbon footprint.
-75% of responding companies have implemented environmental initiatives related to operations and 64% have implemented initiatives related to products & services. - The entity supports companies in their climate transition and encourages them to implement dedicated actions. - The entity supports its portfolio companies and shares best practices about climate action to reduce their emissions, like identifying key carbon intensive activities throughout the company's products, services, and operations and encouraging actions to curb them.
+- Climate issues are integrated into Cathay's ESG Management system and are systematically addressed for each investment. - Climate-related indicators are monitored every year through the reporting campaign. - According to data for the year 2022, three out of the 16 portfolio companies of Innovation II that responded have measured their carbon footprint (19%).
+79% of responding companies have implemented environmental initiatives related to operations and 60% have implemented initiatives related to products and services. - The entity supports companies in their climate transition and encourages them to implement dedicated actions. - The entity supports its portfolio companies and shares best practices about climate action to reduce their emissions, like identifying key carbon intensive activities throughout the company's products, services, and operations and encouraging actions to curb them.
 These actions include measures such as implementing a low carbon travel policy, reducing main inputs of consumption, carbon compensation, introducing shorter supply chains, performing life cycle analyses, offering easy to repair products, etc.